templatecookie/codeshikhi-html/README.md

 > CodeShikhi eLearning HTML template based on SCSS and Bootstrap

-This project is a bootstrap version [Kevin Portfolio HTML Template](https://codeshikhi-html.netlify.app/) designed with HTML & CSS.
+This project is a bootstrap version [Codeshikhi HTML Template](https://codeshikhi-html.netlify.app/) designed with HTML & CSS.

 Check the [Live Demo here](https://codeshikhi-html.netlify.app/).